General practitioner: India

 The registration of doctors is usually managed by state medical councils.
 A permanent registration as a Registered Medical Practitioner is granted only after satisfactory completion of the compulsory internship.

 The Federation of Family Physicians' Associations of India (FFPAI) is an organization which has a connection with more than 8000 general practitioners through having affiliated membership.

+Bangladesh

+In Bangladesh, the completion of a 5-year MBBS program is succeeded by a one-year rotational internship encompassing various specialties.
+Bangladesh Medical & Dental Council (BM&DC) then provides permanent registration to the doctors, after which the candidate may choose to practice as a GP or opt for specialty training..
+As of 2019, there are some 86,800 doctors, and dentists registered with the BM&DC.

+Bangladesh College of Physicians and Surgeons (BCPS) has a one-year membership and four-year fellowship program in Family Medicine.

 Pakistan

 In Pakistan, 5 years of MBBS is followed by one year of internship in different specialties.
 Pakistan Medical and Dental Council (PMDC) then confers permanent registration, after which the candidate may choose to practice as a GP or opt for specialty training.